Ring Buying Guide

 *All* of our fingers get larger with age, whether you experience pregnancy, weight gain or none of the above!
 Most people will have their wedding band or engagement ring resized at least once in their lifetime.
 Certain styles however do not allow for easy resizing – infinity bands in particular.
 And certain types of men's wedding bands cannot be easily resized, like steel or titanium.
 In my experience, the materials best suited to lifetime wear are the tried and true usual suspects - gold or platinum.
 Within these metals there are many color and lifestyle options and together we will find the best option for you!

 It seems silly but many people lock in on a carat weight of stone before considering what it will look like on their or their partner's hand!
-A single carat stone may look gigantic on a smaller hand, or maybe not large enough on others.
-Keep in mind every gemstone has a different specific gravity, so a one carat diamond may appear smaller than a one carat garnet, and larger than a one carat sapphire.
+A single carat may look gigantic on a small hand, or not large enough on others.
 I advise you not to take this number to heart – and we will find a stone together that is the best fit for your hand, your budget, and your personality!

 Email email@example.com with your name and address to receive a complimentary ring sizer by mail.